jgms/eliane/README.md

 - **mod:** a number greater than 0 representing the frequency of the modulator as a multiple of the carrier.
 Default: 0.25.
 - **depth:** a number greater or equal to 0 representing the depth of the modulation.
 Default: 1000.
 - **lfo:** a number greater than 0 representing the frequency of the LFO in hertz.
 Default: 0.5.
 - **pan:** a number between -1 and 1 representing the position of the sound in the stereo spectrum.
 Default: 0.
 - **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
 Default: 0.
 - **feedback:** a number between 0 and 0.9 to control the delay's feedback.
 Default: 0.5.

+### basic_fm_lfo_gliss

+Parameters:

+- **start:** a number greater than 0 representing the initial frequency in hertz.
+Default: 2000.
+- **end:** a number greater than 0 representing the final frequency in hertz.
+Default: 100.
+- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the BPM.
+Default: 0.
+- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the BPM.
+Default: 8.
+- **release:** a number greater or equal to 0 representing the release time as a multiple of the BPM.
+Default: 1.
+- **amplitude:** a number between 0 and 1 representing the amplitude.
+Default: 1.
+- **mod:** a number greater than 0 representing the frequency of the modulator as a multiple of the carrier.
+Default: 0.125.
+- **depth:** a number greater or equal to 0 representing the depth of the modulation.
+Default: 1000.
+- **lfo:** a number greater than 0 representing the frequency of the LFO in hertz.
+Default: 0.3.
+- **modgliss:** a number that defines if the modulator slides along with the carrier, allowed values --> 0 -> fixed, 1 -> sliding.
+Default: 1.
+- **pan:** a number between -1 and 1 representing the position of the sound in the stereo spectrum.
+Default: 0.
+- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
+Default: 0.
+- **feedback:** a number between 0 and 0.9 to control the delay's feedback.
+Default: 0.5.